 - You don’t get the most from the powder.

 By adding honey, the taste will get very smooth.
 Ginger will add a strong taste.
-By mixing them up, you’ll get enjoyable and healthy Chaga drink that boosts your immune-system and more.
+By mixing them up, you’ll get an enjoyable and healthy Chaga drink that boosts your immune-system and more.

 RECIPE #2: Chaga Tea Recipe – Pot Method